guidoca/fluids/docs/tutorial.rst

 >>> atm.zs
 [0.7811046, 0.2095469, 0.009343, 5.2417e-06, 0.0, 0.0, 0.0]

-The horizontal wind models have almost the same API, and calculate wind speedAdd commentMore actions and direction as a function of elevation, latitude, longitude, day of year and time of day. hwm93 can also take as an argument local geomagnetic conditions and solar activity, but this effect was found to be so negligible it was removed
+The horizontal wind models have almost the same API, and calculate wind speed and direction as a function of elevation, latitude, longitude, day of year and time of day. hwm93 can also take as an argument local geomagnetic conditions and solar activity, but this effect was found to be so negligible it was removed